 While “ken” quickly became standardized to mean a specific measurement 6 shaku or about 1.82 meters it still amazes me that a culture could have a length unit for such an abstract property of design.
 As a hat tip to this I decided to name the CSS variable that is storing the spacing unit for this website “--ken” --ken = 12px.

 The grid of this website is different from the kind of grid that is usually used on websites, where there is a fixed number of equally spaced columns.
 Instead, the grid is inspired by some of the more adventurous grids that were used in modern print design in the late twentieth century.
-The grid for this website is purpose-driven: It is made up nine columns, each of a different size and bound to a specific kind of content, making it less flexible but more appropriate.
+The grid for this website is purpose-driven: It is made up of nine columns, each of different size and bound to a specific kind of content, making it less flexible but more appropriate.
 The grid is also truly digital: the width of each column is defined both as a dynamic fraction, in relation to all other columns, and a specific number of spacing units — set as max- and min-width respectively.
 This means the grid is not absolutely defined, but fluently: the exact measurements are calculated based on the screen size.
 Even though the rules are simple this quickly becomes complex — I, as the designer, can not anticipate how large each column will be, only through trial and error and soft adjustment of the rules can I find the right balance.

 To expose this complexity I decided to build a little visualization into the site, that when turned on displays some light gray lines representing the borders of the columns. (it’s pretty subtle) — Your setting will be stored (in your browser) while you keep browsing different pages of this website.

 The website is hosted by Uberspace and runs exclusively on renewable energy.
 It does not use any tracking technology.